ME-NBeyond/raygun-exception-listener-old/README.md

-This Package let's you use raygun and have a centralized filterparams, very usefull if you want to have Raygun on multiple projects and filter the same data
+This package lets you add filters to the Raygun package (which this package is dependent on).
+By using this package you filter the data that is being send to Raygun in order to comply to the GDPR Law.
+You can also add/overwrite the filters to better suit your application.